The-Scripters-Guild/Warzone/docs/items/weapon-configs.md

     * Direct Damage Scalar: 1.55
     * Grenade Damage Scalar: 1.00
     * Explosive Damage Scalar: 1.00
-  * VFX: VIP
 * Config: Scripted
   * Scripted Behavior:
-    * The "Movement Speed" reduction and "Damage Resistance" increase will only apply when grounded aiming down sights.
+    * The "Movement Speed" reduction and "Damage Resistance" increase will only apply when zoomed and not airborne.
     * Will have the VFX "VIP" when the wielder is aiming down sights to communicate when they are receiving their "Damage Resist" increase and "Movement Speed" reduction.
-    * All added traits will be removed when out of ammo.
+    * All added traits and VFX will be removed when out of ammo.
 * Ammo: Default
   * 100%
 * REQ Tier: 4